Anonymous4078/dominity.js/README.md

 ### Introduction

-Dominity is a simple and lightweight JavaScript library designed to help you write html like syntax in js to make reusable reactive components.
+Dominity is a simple and lightweight JavaScript library designed to help you write HTML like syntax in JavaScript to make reusable reactive components.

-Its reactive hence allows you to automatically update the elements contents when the state changes.
+It's reactive and hence allows you to automatically update the elements contents when the state changes.
-Its coupled with a client side router as well.
+It's coupled with a client side router as well.

 ### Usage